Space Systems Command: Air Force Ballistic Missile Division, Space Systems Division, and Ballistic Systems Division

 When the Western Development Division was first established in 1954, it used the emblem of its major command, Air Research and Development Command.
 This was carried over by the Air Force Ballistic Missile Division until it created its own emblem on 2 November 1960, which was based on Air Research and Development Command's.
 However, with the activation of Air Force Systems Command in 1961, the Air Force Ballistic Missile Division was split.

 The Space Systems Division was established in 1961 and modified the Air Force Ballistic Missile Division's emblem to form its own, was used from 5 July 1962 until the Space and Missile Systems Organization was formed in 1967.
 The Ballistic Systems Division also modified elements of the Air Force Ballistic Missile Division, having its emblem approved on 14 February 1962.
 The Ballistic Systems Division's emblem was retired following the Space and Missile Systems Organization's establishment in 1967, but the Ballistic Missile Office received authorization to use it starting on 1 December 1980, and it was continuously used by the Ballistic Systems Division and Ballistic Missile Organization until it was inactivated on 2 September 1993.

 Structure

+Denotes planned unit but not yet activated.